apache/pekko-persistence-r2dbc/README.md

 ## Project status

 Version 1.0.0 has been released.
-Code contributions are welcome.
+Any contributions are welcome.
 Please observe the [Code of Conduct](https://github.com/apache/incubator-pekko-persistence-r2dbc?tab=coc-ov-file#readme).

 ## Documentation